 The afterglow of David’s farewell Saturday bathed another less spectacular adieu in a generous light Sunday.
 Ideally, David Wright and Jose Reyes might have left the playing field for good in tandem, each and both rating a simultaneous monumental bon voyage from a stadium packed to its gills with Mets fans.
 But since when does Mets fandom unfurl as ideal?
 The ideal of No. 5 + No. 7 = 4EVA took a right turn into the dugout on September 28, 2011, the Closing Day Batista threw his shutout.
 It wasn’t that Reyes departed that Game 162 in the first inning to preserve his batting crown.
 It wasn’t even the way he did it, vamoosing from the action before anybody quite comprehended what happened.
 It was leaving the Mets altogether, following the money to Miami.

 That wasn’t bad business on Jose’s part.
 It wasn’t like the Mets were negotiating hard to maintain the services of one-half of the best position-player duo they ever developed.
 But it did change the equation.
 Among many other things, it guaranteed that what David Wright did — pursing an entire stellar baseball career as nothing but a New York Met — would be without parallel and go down without precedent.
 Reyes’s journey went wayward.
 So did Wright’s, really, but for reasons far more out of his control.
 David stuck to one uniform.
 Jose went on a more typical tour of big league changing rooms.
-Perhaps it made him appreciate being a Met more than he had when free agency’s lucrative siren song beckoned, because he sure seemed happy to be back when he finally returned.
+Maybe it made him appreciate being a Met more than he had when free agency’s lucrative siren song beckoned, because he sure seemed happy to be back when he finally returned.

 Jose’s final season as a Met, perhaps as a big leaguer, was mostly miserable.
 In the end, he got more or less what he merited.
 Saturday night, the franchise’s all-time shortstop — leader in stolen bases and triples probably forever more — enthusiastically adopted the role of lovable sidekick to the Captain.
 It wasn’t his night, but he was intrinsic to its magic.
 Nobody else should have been at short when Wright said goodbye to third.
 Nobody else should have received the first and most meaningful on-field hug.
 Nobody else did, and I’m glad.